CMSgov/ab2d-website/api-documentation.md

 # {{ page.title }}

 Learn how to access AB2D claims data.
 AB2D is an open source RESTful (Representational State Transfer) API.
-Offered by the Centers for Medicare & Medicaid Services (CMS), it uses [Bulk Fast Healthcare Interoperability (FHIR)](https://hl7.org/fhir/uv/bulkdata/) resources for data exports of Medicare Parts A and B claims data.
+Offered by the Centers for Medicare & Medicaid Services (CMS), it uses [Fast Healthcare Interoperability (FHIR)](https://www.hl7.org/fhir/overview.html) resources for data exports of Medicare Parts A and B claims data.
 Visit [AB2D Data]({{ '/ab2d-data' | relative_url }}) to explore the types of data available and how to apply them in context.

 ## What’s the difference between the sandbox and production environments?
 {: .font-sans-lg }